// N5Factory can make N5Readers and N5Writers

 N5 containers form hierarchies of groups - think “nested folders on your file system.”
 It’s easy to create groups and test if they exist:

-method lists groups that are children of the given group:
+The list method lists groups that are children of the given group:

-recursively lists every descendent of the given group:
+and deepList recursively lists every descendent of the given group:

 Notice that these methods only give information about what groups are present and do not provide information about metadata or datasets.